KavehRS/website/index.md

 ---

 #### ABOUT

+>> I’m Junior DovOps and Data Scientist.
->> I’m a fan of technology, OpenSource Software.
-I’m also interested in hiking and reading.
+>> I’m a fan of OpenSource Software and technology.
+>> I’m also interested in hiking and reading.
  ‌

 >  <br>